Federal agents who shot Alex Pretti in Minneapolis placed on leave

 “This is in large part a response to a combination of heinous attacks on our democracy and communities coming from the regime, and a sense that nobody’s coming to save us,” said Ezra Levin, the co-executive director of the non-profit Indivisible.

-Mr Trump insisted on Tuesday that he was waiting for the results of a “very honourable and honest investigation” into Mr Pretti’s shooting, which is being conducted by the Department of Homeland Security, the parent agency of the US border patrol.
+Mr Trump insisted on Tuesday that he was waiting for the results of a “very honourable and honest investigation” into Mr Pretti’s shooting, which is being conducted by the Department of Homeland Security (DHS), the parent agency of the US border patrol.

 There has been no civil rights investigation by the US justice department, as was until recently typical practice in federal officer-related shootings.